trevorwiebe/grocery-list/ReadMe.md

 # Grocery List App

-A simple web application to help you create and manage your grocery shopping lists.
+A minimalistic web application to help you create and manage your grocery shopping lists.

 ## How It Works